 NPPF is just guidance and advice, as Lord Gill says in the Supreme Court judgment in Suffolk Coastal District Council v Hopkins Homes Ltd et.al,

 “the guidance given by the Framework (the NPPF) is not to be interpreted as if it were a statute”

-You can send a Due Process Intervention letter to your council when you see a new mast/antenna proposal.
-This will alert them to their responsibilities to consider RFR pollution as a Material Planning Consideration.
-You can then send an Objection letter.
-For the 3 step process click the button above.
+You can comment on a planning application, and send an objection letter to your council when you see a new mast/antenna proposal.
+This will alert them to their responsibilities to consider RFR pollution as a Material Planning Consideration, along with the other issues of property value, liability and energy consumption.
+For the 2 step process click the button above.

 A Statutory Nuisance Complaint establishes your common law right not to accept a nuisance, even if the government currently permits it.
 With the SNC a common law nuisance is put on a statutory footing using the Environmental Protection Act.
 The hazard must be assessed by reference to all the evidence, not just current government guidelines.
 The burden of proof is not on you, but on the defendant to prove it is safe.

 • You can issue a Statutory Nuisance Complaint (SNC) to object to the levels emitted from an existing mast: Please email us on firstname.lastname@example.org